whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-08-Sephora-Cyber-Monday-Mystery-Bag-Items-Review.md

 <br>

 <p>My Thoughts: To be honest, I was quite disappointed with the items.
 To be really honest, I'm kinda pissed.
-But hey, it's a gamble and everyone received something different.
-They were displaying pictures of Glamglow, Make Up Forever and Becca items to name a few, which by the way I got none of them.
-Instead I received a bunch of sample packets and a Sephora eyeshadow, mascara and face mask, sigh.</p>
+But hey, it's a mystery bag and there are so many variations of what people got that it's kind of a lottery.
+I must say though that they were displaying pictures of Glamglow, Make Up Forever and Becca items to name a few, which by the way I got none of them, so it was kind of misleading (at least for me).
+Instead I received a bunch of sample packets and a Sephora eyeshadow, mascara and face mask, sigh.
+Needless to say, this GWP was a dud, I honestly won't be using anything at all from this bag, absolutely nothing!</p>